-A Guide To Alcohol And Drug Addiction Treatment In Berkshire
+A Guide To Alcohol And Drug Rehab Treatment In Berkshire

 There are many people struggling with some form of physical/behavioural addiction in Berkshire, and the rest of the UK, who have not yet accessed clinical treatment.
 The side effects of drug and alcohol addiction can be catastrophic, and sometimes even fatal.
 Many fatalities from road accidents, domestic violence, medical problems, and unintentional injuries, have been linked to substance abuse.